Homelessness - Support And Guidance

 (1) Duty to assess

-If we are satisfied that you are eligible for assistance and either homeless or threatened with homelessness, we will carry out an assessment which will look at the reasons why you are homeless or threatened with homelessness, what your housing needs are and what support needs you may have.
+If we are satisfied that you are eligible for assistance and you are either homeless or threatened with homelessness, we will carry out an assessment.
+The assessment will look at the reasons why you are homeless (or threatened with homelessness), what your housing needs are, and what support needs you may have.

-Following this assessment, we will work with you to agree a personalised housing plan.
+Following this assessment, we will work with you to agree a personal housing plan.
 The plan will record actions to be taken by both parties to obtain/retain suitable accommodation.

 (2) Duty to prevent homelessness

-We now have a duty to take reasonable steps to help you, as long as you are eligible for assistance and are homeless or threatened with homelessness, to secure that your existing accommodation does not stop being available for your occupation.
+We have a duty to take reasonable steps to help you - as long as you are eligible for assistance and are homeless (or threatened with homelessness) - to prevent you being evicted from your existing accommodation.

 (3) Duty to relieve homelessness

-Where you are homeless and eligible for assistance, we will take reasonable steps to relieve homelessness by helping you to secure suitable accommodation.
-This duty is owed to all eligible applicants, irrespective of priority need and whether or not you might be found intentionally homeless.
-If the you have no local connection to Ashford, we can refer the relief duty to another authority with which you do have a connection.
+If you are homeless and eligible for assistance, we will take reasonable steps to relieve homelessness by helping you to secure suitable accommodation.
+This duty applies to all eligible applicants, regardless of priority need and whether or not you might be found intentionally homeless.
+If you have no local connection to Ashford, we can refer this duty to another local authority with which you do have a connection.

-The relief duty lasts for a period of 56 days and can be brought to an end if you find suitable accommodation which is likely to last for at least 6 months, if you refuse an offer of suitable accommodation of at least six months’ duration or if you deliberately and unreasonably refuses to co-operate with the relief process.
+The relief duty lasts for a period of 56 days and can be brought to an end if you find suitable accommodation which is likely to last for at least six months.
+The duty will also end if you refuse an offer of suitable accommodation of at least six months’ duration or if you deliberately and unreasonably refuse to co-operate with the relief process.